saravana-eng/near/README.md

 # near
-Near is an open source android app
+Near is an open source android app.